daddel80/notepadpp-multireplace/README.md

 - **Batch Replacement Lists** — Run any number of search-and-replace pairs in a single pass, either in the current document, across filtered open documents, or in entire directory trees.
 - **CSV Column Toolkit** — Search, replace, sort, or delete specific columns; numeric-aware sorting and header exclusion included.
 - **Reusable Replacement Lists** — Save, load, and drag-and-drop lists with all options intact—perfect for recurring workflows.
-- **Rule-Driven & Variable Replacements** — Lua-powered variables, conditions, and calculations enable dynamic, context-aware substitutions.
+- **Rule-Driven & Variable Replacements** — Variables, conditions, and calculations enable dynamic, context-aware substitutions.
 - **External Lookup Tables** — Swap matches with values from external hash/lookup files—ideal for large or frequently updated mapping tables.
 - **Open Scripting API** — Add your own Lua functions to handle advanced formatting, data logging, and fully custom replacement logic.
 - **Precision Scopes & Selections** — Rectangle and multi-selection support, column scopes, and "replace at specific match" for pinpoint operations.